thomas-yim/digest-ai/README.md

 Run the flask app to setup the api at a port and forward a public address to the localhost using ngrok `python test_api.py`
 `ngrok http 8000`
+Then you will want to copy that link to the fetch request in the react app in the other repo.